 Leaving the presence of your abuser ranges from calling a friend or listening to music on headphones to leaving the house to run an errand (the errand can last as long as you need it to last).

 Verbally Abusive Relationships Exit Strategy: Plan B

 When you employ your strategy, it is up to you whether you tell him what you’re doing or not.
 Sometimes it feels good for us targets to say, “Hey!
 I’m going to listen to music because I feel anxious when you start pacing around like that.”
-But sometimes, telling your abuser that you’re “leaving him” (and this verbally abusive relationship) in his time of need (to fling poop) only fuels his desire to abuse you and guarantees a quick onslaught of abusive statements.
+But sometimes, telling your abuser that you’re leaving him in his time of need (to fling poop) only fuels his desire to abuse you and guarantees a quick onslaught of abusive statements.
 If you do tell him and he responds with a smart-aleck comment, ignore it and go do what you said you would do (he’s trying to provoke you).

 Verbally Abusive Relationships Exit Strategy: Cash

 When you live with an abuser in a verbally abusive relationship, you will have to leave your house more often than you want to believe.
 This isn’t fair.
 You aren’t the one acting like an idiot, so why should you have to leave?